Brian Curvis

 Brian Nancurvis (14 August 1937 - 9 January 2012), who fought under the name Brian Curvis as a professional, was a boxer from Swansea, Wales who was active from 1959 to 1966.
 He fought as a Welterweight, becoming British welterweight champion in 1960.
 He retired as undefeated champion and is the only welterweight to have won two Lonsdale Belts outright.
 The four defeats in his professional career were all to foreign boxers; he was never beaten by a British boxer.

 Amateur career

 Curvis was the fourth son of Dai Nancurvis, who had been a bantamweight fighter in the British Army, and had opened a gym in Swansea on leaving the forces.
 All of Curvis' brothers were fighters, most notably Cliff Curvis who became British and Commonwealth welterweight champion.
 He began his amateur career during his National Service and while representing the army Curvis won the A.B.A. welterweight title.

-In 1958, while still an amateur in the Armed Forces, he was selected to represent the England team during the the boxing tournament at the 1958 British Empire and Commonwealth Games, which that year was held in Cardiff, Wales.
+In 1958, while still an amateur in the Armed Forces, he was selected to represent the England team during the boxing tournament at the 1958 British Empire and Commonwealth Games, which that year was held in Cardiff, Wales.
 Fighting under his birth name of Brian Nancurvis he was beaten in the semi-finals securing a bronze medal.